THE VALLEY OF BACA

 God’s people must be taught the whole New Testament, particularly the writings of the Apostle Paul.

-The Day of Atonement operates as we confess the sins that have been shown to be in us, and to renounce them vigorously.
+- The Day of Atonement operates as we confess the sins that have been shown to be in us, and to renounce and forsake them vigorously.

-We see, then, that there will be some believers who will survive the distresses of life, going from strength to strength until they appear before God in Mount Zion, which is the heavenly residence of the members of the Church of the Firstborn.
-These believers will compose the spirits of righteous people made perfect.
+We see then that there will be some believers who will survive the distresses of life, going from strength to strength until they appear before God in Mount Zion, which is the heavenly residence of the members of the Church of the Firstborn.
+These believers are the spirits of righteous people made perfect.

 They will appear with Christ when He appears.
 They will work with Him at the task of installing the Kingdom of God on the earth.